LINOSNCHENA/NodeAPI--Serialization-Angular-or-ReactJS/README.md

 - Open [http://localhost:8081/](http://localhost:8081/accounts) in browser to see the frontend two of application.
 - Open [http://localhost:8080/accounts](http://localhost:8080/accounts) in browser to see the backend of the application.

-## Interface U-Xperience
+## User Interface

-Below are some screens shots from the application console
+Below are some screens shots(10) from the application console

 ![Mut#1 ](https://github.com/LINOSNCHENA/NodeJS-with-db-serial-in-Angular-or-Reactjs/blob/master/uxViews/page1.png)
 ![Mut#2 ](https://github.com/LINOSNCHENA/NodeJS-with-db-serial-in-Angular-or-Reactjs/blob/master/uxViews/page2.png)